ehmoussi/composeui/README.md

 * LinkedTableFigureView: Demonstrates a linked table and figure where selecting a point in the table highlights it in the figure.
 * Mainview: Provides an empty interface that can serve as a starting point for new projects.
 * MultipleViews: Illustrates how to combine a navigation toolbar with different views, updating the display based on toolbar selections.
+* Network: An example of fetching a JSON api using the network manager.
 * SalomeView: An example of module integration within the Salome platform.
 * SimpleTableView: Demonstrates how to create a table using an SQL table.
 * TableView/TreeView: An example showcasing both table and tree components.